-• MSR: Not Applicable (New!)
+- MSR: Denominator ≥ 30 (New!)

-RI: No (New!)SA: No (New!)
+- RI: No

+- SA: No

+- Year(s) of Data Available for Analysis: 1

-Accountability Subset: No
+- Accountability Subset: No

-• Applicable TSDS PEIMS Collections: Summer 2016
+- Applicable TSDS PEIMS Collections: Summer 2017

-• Section II of this manual includes detailed information on these and other PBMAS components.
+- Section II of this manual includes detailed information on these and other PBMAS components.

-This is a Report Only indicator for 2017.
-No PLs are assigned in 2017.
-This indicator is reported for district information and planning purposes.
+Each district's CTE male nontraditional course completion rate is compared to the PBMAS cut points for the indicator, and PLs are assigned as follows:

-- The new list of CTE nontraditional courses for the 2015-2016 school year is located in Appendix A of this manual. - Students with PEIMS CTE status codes 1 (Career/Technology Elective), 2 (Coherent Sequence), or 3 (Tech Prep) are included in the calculation of this indicator. - Each student is counted for each course completed.
-For example, a student completing five nontraditional courses is counted five times in this indicator. - Course completion data are for the 2015-2016 school year and are the most current data available for use in the 2017 PBMAS.
+- The list of CTE nontraditional courses for the 2016-2017 school year is located in Appendix A of this manual. - Students with TSDS PEIMS CTE status codes 1 (Career/Technology Elective) or 2 (Coherent Sequence) are included in the calculation of this indicator. - Each student is counted for each course completed.
+For example, a student completing five nontraditional courses is counted five times in this indicator. - Course completion data are for the 2016-2017 school year and are the most current data available for use in the 2018 PBMAS.